I am all for bargains.

 Supporting your neighborhood children’s school and club programs is also a worthwhile investment.
 When some of the neighborhood children come to the door selling products to raise money for a worthwhile cause, we try to help them out whenever possible.
 It also helps to foster good relationships and shows Christ-like love to those around us.

 5. Better Quality – Not always, but very often a locally made or grown item is of better quality than the same item purchased from a big store.
 We often buy ice-cream from our local restaurant and dairy, and let me tell you, it is a treat!
 It’s also made from more natural ingredients.
-Our produce “share” (from our CSA – Community Shared Agriculture), is completely fresh and delicious, picked the same day from our local farm.
+Our produce “share” (from our CSA – Community Shared Agriculture), is completely fresh and delicious, picked fresh from our local farm.

 6. Connect With Your Neighbors – This may sound like a funny one, but just hear me out.
 Usually, I like to talk and interact with people, and what better way to do so with those in your own neighborhood than by shopping in a store in your town?
 I’m not suggesting that you can build deep, intimate relationships by chatting in the grocery isle over the spaghetti sauce.
 But you may be able to meet someone new, say “hello” to an acquaintance, or just smile or lend a listening ear to someone who needs a little attention.
 There have been times when I have asked if I could reach an item from a high shelf for someone in the supermarket, and the helping hand seems to make their day.